sul-dlss-labs/estimation/template.md

 - time to learn any new technologies (at least to the MVP level), e.g. terraform, new language, docker, rails ...
 - time to configure laptops if non-trivial (e.g. aws credentials and so on)
 - each step of the work to be done

-### Stretch Goals

-(optional) Describe any closely related work that is not MVP but would be useful.
-May be related to some 'Out of Scope' work above.

 ## Risks / Challenges / External Dependencies